Xerox Star: The Xerox Alto

-The Xerox Star development process
+The Star development process

 The Star was developed at Xerox's Systems Development Department (SDD) in El Segundo, California, which had been established in 1977 under the direction of Don Massaro.
-A section of SDD, SDD North, was located in Palo Alto, California, and included some people borrowed from PARC.
-SDD's mission was to design the "Office of the future", a new system that would incorporate the best features of the Alto, was easy to use, and could automate many office tasks.
+SDD North was located in Palo Alto, California, including some people borrowed from PARC.
+SDD's mission was to design the "Office of the future", a new system to incorporate the best features of the Alto, have ease of use, and to automate many office tasks.

-The development team was headed by David Liddle, and would eventually grow to more than 200 developers.
-A good part of the first year was taken up by meetings and planning, the result of which was an extensive and detailed functional specification, internally termed the "Red Book".
+The development team was headed by David Liddle, and grew to more than 200 developers.
+Much of the first year was taken up by meetings and planning, resulting in an extensive and detailed functional specification, internally termed the Red Book.
 This became the bible for all development tasks.
 It defined the interface and enforced consistency in all modules and tasks.
 All changes to the functional specification had to be approved by a review team which maintained standards rigorously.

 One group in Palo Alto worked on the underlying operating system interface to the hardware and programming tools.
 Teams in El Segundo and Palo Alto collaborated on developing the user interface and user applications.

-The staff relied heavily on the technologies they were working on, file sharing, print servers and e-mail.
+The staff relied heavily on the technologies they were working on: file sharing, print servers, and email.
 They were even connected to the Internet, then named ARPANET, which helped them communicate between El Segundo and Palo Alto.